metocean/moana-qc/ops_qc/THREDDS/README.md

 ---
 ## Atrribution Statement
 Data quality-control and processing provided by MetOcean Solutions, a Division of the Meteorological Service of New Zealand.
-Mangōpare sensor and deck unit provided by Zebra-Tech, Ltd, Nelson, New Zealand as part of the Moana Project.
+Mang&omacr;pare sensor and deck unit provided by Zebra-Tech, Ltd, Nelson, New Zealand as part of the Moana Project.
 This work is a contribution to the Moana Project (www.moanaproject.org) funded by the New Zealand Ministry of Business Innovation and Employment, contract number METO1801.

 ---
 ## Acknowledgements
-We would like to acknowledge all programme participants who volunteer their time and temperature measurements for the benefit of the users of the Mangōpare Sensor Programme Data.
+We would like to acknowledge all programme participants who volunteer their time and temperature measurements for the benefit of the users of the Mang&omacr;pare Sensor Programme Data.

 ---
 ## Disclaimer